Growstuff/growstuff/CONTRIBUTING.md

 weren't working in a pair, we can't merge it into the project as-is.

-If you would like to work on any larger change, we would appreciate it if you would get in touch with us first, preferably via our [mailing list](http://lists.growstuff.org/mailman/listinfo/discuss), and talk to us about it first.
+If you would like to work on any larger change, we would appreciate it if you would get in touch with us, preferably via our [mailing list](http://lists.growstuff.org/mailman/listinfo/discuss), and talk to us about it first.
 We'll try and hook you up with a partner so you can work as a pair, either in person or remotely depending on where you are.
-The [Growstuff wiki](http://wiki.growstuff.org/) has lots more information on our dev process, if you're interested.
+The [Growstuff wiki](http://wiki.growstuff.org/) has lots more information on our dev process, to get you started if you would like to join us.

 If you submit a significant change without working in a pair, we will treat your work as an experimental "spike" and get one of our pairs of